itissid/drop_webdemo/README.md

 Iteration Loop(`code=>build=>deploy`):
 1. Build the wheel of the `drop_backed` project.
 Update it in the `herenow_demo`.
 Both of these should be installable via pip.
-> A thing to note is that `poetry build`'s wheels don't exclude any deps from the pyproject.toml as explained [here](https://github.com/python-poetry/poetry/issues/2567#issuecomment-1100038202), but we can use `extras` in poetry and set the optional=true on them so that later pip does not install them unless we ask.
+> A thing to note about moving a dep to `tool.poetry.dependencies.dev` is that `poetry build`'s wheels don't exclude any deps from the pyproject.toml in whatever section it is as explained [here](https://github.com/python-poetry/poetry/issues/2567#issuecomment-1100038202), but we can use `extras` in poetry and set the optional=true on them so that later pip does not install them unless we ask.

 2. Once tested(from local docker), the builds will be tagged.
-We can copy them from the containers and push to pypi.
+We can copy them from the containers and push to pypi or we can just build and push wheels from the locally tested code.
-3. Use a second docker container to install these builds and deploy!
+3. Then Use a second docker container to install these built artifacts in a docker container
+4. Push the docker container to a registry where it can be deployed to a k8s/ec2/gws etc cluster.

 ## Docker 1(DockerfileBuild): Tests if the wheels can be built and installed using pip:
 0. Write code, test, once done prune unwanted deps in `drop_backend` from its pyproject.toml.
- -  Run build.py to copy the code for docker build to find in its context:
+ -  Run setup_drop_build to copy the code for docker build to find in its context:
  ```
- python -m herenow_drop.configure_demo --pot-source=local --demo-source=local --pot-dir=/Users/sid/workspace/drop/ --demo-dir=/Users/sid/workspace/herenow_demo/
+ python -m herenow_drop.setup_drop_build --pot-source=local --demo-source=local --pot-dir=/Users/sid/workspace/drop/ --demo-dir=/Users/sid/workspace/herenow_demo/
  ```
  > This creates a sandbox where the code for both projects is copied and then in that sandbox the script bumps the major/minor/patch version in pyproject.toml in ``drop_backend`` example `x.y.z` becomes alpha `x.y.(z+1)-alpha`.
 This will be useful later.